-I follow big league photographers who regularly post stunning, highly produced portraits of Hollywood A-listers, followed by personal family photos, pictures of their kid in the bath.
+I follow a big league photographer who regularly posts stunning, highly produced and stylised portraits of Hollywood A-listers, followed by personal family photos, pictures of their kid in the bath.
 Personally I don’t get it, but it likely comes from the same proud craving to share as any other parent has.
 People share pictures of their kids just to show off how cute and awesome they are, and how proud they are.

 For me as a photographer it could be a nice additional advertising vehicle.
 A new avenue to show off pretty pictures of my gorgeous small person, perhaps leading to a new revenue stream taking pictures of other small people.
 Perhaps not.
 Many people have this idea.
 Perhaps it would bore and alienate my existing small audience.
 Pictures of babies and children can get seriously boring.

 There are stock photography opportunities too, but how comfortable do I feel trying to sell pictures of my child breastfeeding, or doing anything else?
 Should I be less sensitive, as I know others are?
 This is, after all, how I make money.

 For a select few catalogue pretty insta-famous lifestyle sorts of people, it can ultimately turn into a way of generating reasonable income through advertising and sponsorship.
 There can be serious currency in a big following.

 Obviously I have already taken countless photos of my child – undoubtedly the most beautiful and all round best human ever to exist in the entire history of the universe.
 But the newborn image posted on Instagram remains the only image I have publicly shared, and even that I feel conflicted about – one of the most personally meaningful photographs I have ever taken, out there, wide open on super dumb Instagram.
 (I may well remove it at some point).
+(Edit: I did).
 These are sensitive individual decisions and there are no clear rights and wrongs.
 As with much in parenting, or so it seems to me in these early weeks, some kind of dim intuitive instinct lights the way.